rombrew/phobia/doc/GettingStarted.md

 ## Usage

 Once configuration is done you can run the motor with controlled torque or speed or absolute position.
-Without HFI you will need a blind start to ramp up into the high speed region.
+Without HFI you will need a blind spinup to go into the high speed region.

-	# ap_blind_start
+	# ap_blind_spinup

 Set Q axis current in torque control mode.